 Nominations for the 2019 Sobey Art Award are now closed.
 Thank you to everyone who submitted an application.
-See who made to this year’s longlist.
+See who made to this year’s shortlist.

 The Sobey Art Award, Canada’s pre-eminent award for contemporary Canadian art, is an annual prize given to an artist aged 40 or under.

 All nominations are reviewed by the curatorial jury panel, chaired by the National Gallery of Canada’s Senior Curator of Contemporary Art, Josée Drouin-Brisebois.
 The panel is composed of one distinguished representative from each of Canada’s five regions: the Atlantic Provinces, Quebec, Ontario, the Prairies and the North, and the West Coast and Yukon, and also includes one international juror.
 They review all nominations and establish the long and short lists as well as the winner of the award.

-The award’s longlist of nominees was revealed on April 16, and will be followed by announcement of the shortlist on June 12.
+The award’s longlist of nominees was revealed on April 16, and was followed by the announcement of the shortlist on June 12.
 An exhibition of works by the five shortlisted artists will be presented at the Art Gallery of Alberta from October 5, 2019 to January 5, 2020.
 The winner of the 2019 Sobey Art Award will be revealed during a gala event at the Art Gallery of Alberta on November 15, 2019.

 This year it will present $240,000 in prize money — including a top prize of $100,000 for the winner.
 Each of the four finalists will receive $25,000, and the other longlisted artists will receive $2,000 each.
 In addition to monetary awards, three artists from the longlist will be selected by the jury to take part in the Sobey Art Award Residencies Program.
 Finally, one shortlisted artist will be selected by Fogo Island Arts to attend an annual residency.